oliastic/MyTheme/README.md

 * Tag Name, Description, Image
 * Navigation Entries

-Of course you do not have to define every single one of them.
+Of course, you do not have to define every single one of them.
 Just leave all things blank that you do not want to show up!